purplesyringa/site/blog/we-built-the-best-bad-apple-in-minecraft/index.md

 ### Prologue

-I'm not the first person to do this.
-But, as far as I'm aware, I got closer to perfection than anyone before me:
+I'm not the first to attempt this, but I believe I came closer to perfection than anyone before me:

 - The video plays at 20 fps, the highest frame rate possible in Minecraft.
 - The image resolution is $512 \times 384$, just like the original animation.